-Combined with regular wellness exams, pet vaccinations and parasite prevention form the foundation of your animal's routine healthcare.
+Combined with regular wellness exams, cat and dog vaccinations and parasite prevention form the foundation of your animal's routine healthcare.

 Preventive care gives your pet the best chance at a long, healthy life.
 Our team will work with you to create a custom preventive care plan for your cat or dog, tailored to their unique needs.

 Up-to-date dog and cat vaccinations are essential to protect your pet from contagious and life-threatening diseases.
 Having your pet spayed or neutered not only prevents the birth of unwanted puppies or kittens; these common veterinary surgeries can also help to protect your pet against some forms of cancer.
 They may also prevent unwanted behaviors such as howling, scooting, roaming, and animal aggression.

 In their first year of life, kittens may need the following shots to protect them from serious diseases.